Tenerife beheading: British couple say suspect 'did not look human'

 "I wanted to help but when he pulled the knife out of her neck I realised there was nothing I could do for her," Mr Bennison said.

-Yiping Chen, who was working in the store at the time, told the court Mr Deyanov approached her twice after the attack saying: "I have cut off the head of a crazy girl."'Hang him'
+Yiping Chen, who was working in the store at the time, told the court Mr Deyanov approached her twice after the attack saying: "I have cut off the head of a crazy girl."

 Ms Mills-Westley's daughters Sarah and Samantha wiped away tears during the evidence on the second day of the trial on Wednesday.